-If you read the article that was posted about spending all of your lottery winnings in 24 hours, and need some more ideas, you definitely want to check out this movie.
+If you read the article that was posted about spending all of your lottery winnings in 24 hours and need some more ideas, you want to check out this movie.
 The protagonist Richard Prior is tasked with spending a mere $30 million in 30 days.
-Needless to say, no portion of the sum should be left after this period.
+No portion of the sum should be left after this period.
 In the case of success.
 Richard will inherit $300 million!
 The catch?
-All of the purchases should result in no possessions by the end of the 30-day period.
+All of the purchases should result in no possessions by the end of the 30 days.
 In essence, whatever the money is spent on, it can’t be kept.
 It’s more than a challenging task that results in a highly entertaining comedy.

 It Could Happen To You (1994)

 If you want a feel-good movie about money, romance, and something else, It Could Happen to You is just the type of film you’ve been waiting for.
 Nicolas Cage plays a do-good cop who promises a waitress, Bridget Fonda, that if he wins the lottery, he’ll come back and split the winnings with her.
 As you’ve probably guessed already, Cage’s character wins, and he stays true to his word—much to the chagrin of his girlfriend played by Rosie Perez.